kanaria69/Mainecoco/README.md

-## What cheese can never be yours?
-Nacho cheese.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.